The best ski resorts, hotels and ski schools of 2020

 It has been a difficult start to the year for the entire world, and the ski industry has not eluded these challenges.

 Japan began the 2019/20 season with one of the driest starts in recent memory, before coronavirus emerged as the biggest threat to tourism that many of us will live through.
 How our favourite resorts cope from winter 2020/21 and beyond remains to be seen, but for now we cast our eyes back and focus on the positives … and there were plenty.

-Some categories were dominated by fan favourites, others were narrowly won and lost – in one case coming down to just a single vote.
+Some categories were dominated by fan favourites, others were narrowly won and lost – with many separated by just a handful of votes.

 Japan’s best family ski resort